ryoqun/price-action-analysis/2014y01m29d/eurusd-m5.md

 After low 1 failed, the triangle 2 was converging price, aimming to the moving average.

-Although, it isn't visible in this chart, the bar 3 really dropped instantly, so it was likely that further equivalent mesusured bargain is expected.
-So, I opened a bear position, then quickly profitting from following bear spike bar.
+Although, it isn't visible in this chart, the bar 3 really dropped instantly in the order of seconds, not not minutes, so it was likely that further equivalent mesusured bargain is expected.
+So, I opened a bear position, then quickly profitting from the following bear spike bar.

-So it's kinkd of a micro spike and channel pattern.
+So it's kind of a micro spike and channel pattern.